SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/crmscript-usage.md

 ## Dynamically update content

-Change the available items in a drop-down based on what the user has already selected in another field.
+You can for example change the available items in a drop-down based on what the user has already selected in another field.

 ## Run code in response to certain events on a website